Paying for Prescriptions Made Easy: 7 Ideas to Help

 State pharmaceutical assistance programs (SPAPs) help people with select conditions in paying for prescriptions.
 These programs often work with Medicare Part D.

 A list of SPAPs can be found at Medicare Interactive.
+For your convenience, here is a quick list of the states that offer pharmaceutical assistance programs:

 5. Apply for Medicare prescription drug coverage

 Medicare prescription drug coverage, also known as Medicare Part D, helps eligible seniors afford prescription medication.
 US citizens and certain non-citizens are eligible for Medicare.
-Medicare Part D can also work with other insurance like your employer’s health plan.
+Medicare Part D can also work with other insurance, like your employer’s health plan.

-Benefit and eligibility vary by state.
+Benefits and eligibility vary by state.
 Information on how to get prescription drug coverage with Medicare can be found at Medicare.gov.

 6. Find a patient assistance program

 Patient assistance programs (PAPs) supply one-time or recurring financial aid to people paying for prescriptions, especially ones that are expensive.
 If your drug is administered in your home by a nurse, sometimes the program will cover the cost of care and prescription drugs.
-Many PAPs have funds for patients at all times, while others only offer financial aid for a limited time.
+Many PAPs have funds for patients at all times, while others only offer financial assistance for a limited time.

 If you’re a person with a chronic illness you may not think of yourself as having a disability.
 But if your condition significantly impacts everyday activities like eating or working, you may be eligible for help in paying for prescriptions.